SSWConsulting/SSW.Rules.Content/rules/typescript-enums/rule.md

 ["0", "1", "2", "Apple", "Pear", "Strawberry"]
 ```

 Instead, a much cleaner option is by using [const assertions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions).
-By using const assertions, we can be fully sure that our code is using the string values we want:
+With const assertions we can be sure the code is using the string values we want:

 ```ts